-The Northwest Cardiac Rehabilitation Center (NCRC) is a new facility on Harper's campus designed to offer a comprehensive rehabilitation for individuals with heart disease and other cardiovascular limitations.
+The Northwest Cardiac Rehabilitation Center (NCRC) on Harper's campus is designed to offer a comprehensive rehabilitation for individuals with heart disease and other cardiovascular limitations.
 The primary purpose of the center is to support the private physician in safely and effectively returning the cardiac patient to a productive and enjoyable lifestyle.